This story was first published on 1 November 2018. It is now updated with the latest information on travelling to South Korea.

 However, do note that there is currently limited access to certain facilities till further notice due to Covid-19, so don’t expect everything to be open.
 Busan runs on the Level 3 social distancing measures, which allows for gatherings of up to 10 fully vaccinated people.
 As always, masks have to be kept on.

 How to get there: From Goejeong Station, take bus Sakha 1 or Sakha 1-1.
 From Toseong Station, take bus Sakha 1-1, Seogu 2 or Seogu 2-2.
 Alight at the Gamcheon Elementary School bus stop which is right in front of the entrance to the village.

-Sightsee at the beautiful sapphire coastal area and sea
+2. Admire the beautiful sapphire coastal area and sea

 Taejongdae, Busan, is perhaps the most popular attraction in the city aside from Haeundae Beach.
 The two colours to describe Taejondae would definitely be a startling blue and warm green, for its beautiful seas and trees basking in the sunlight.

 My favourite area was a lighthouse surrounded by a rocky beach with a view to die for, as pictured above.